MA in Philosophy

 Tufts MA in Philosophy is consistently the highest-ranked of its kind in the United States.
 It has an established record of placing its students in strong PhD programs in philosophy.
 Our program is ideal for students whose undergraduate preparation might not qualify them for a competitive doctoral program.
 We also have a record of placing our students in competitive law and JD/PhD programs.
 Students typically complete the program in two years, but some students elect to stay a third year.

-Each year at least six seminars are offered, typically on faculty research interests, which include social ontology, philosophy of biology, metaethics, ordinary language philosophy, and special topics in the history of philosophy.
+Each year at least six seminars are offered, typically on faculty research interests, which include metaethics, philosophy of law, philosophy of race, epistemology, metaphysics, philosophy of language, philosophy of science, and special topics in the history of philosophy.

 Program Requirements and Policies